EugeneCore/litebase/readme.md

 All collections will be contained inside the storage folder.
 Each collection will be stored in a separate file and contain an array of document objects.

-For example, a possible collection with name "users" will be stored by:
+For example, a possible collection "users" would be stored by:

 ```
 project